AdamSobieski/Narratology/Content/Knowledge.md

 7. Should an `Assert()` method on `IKnowledge` include parameters for providing attribution, provenance, and/or justification?

-8. Are "shapes", constraints, and/or other data validation features desired for knowledgebases?
+8. Are shapes, constraints, and/or other data validation features desired for knowledgebases?

 9. Is obtaining differences or deltas between `IReadOnlyKnowledge` instances a feature desired by developers?